Nose Job (Rhinoplasty)

 Before And After Photos

-Before and after nose job showing an overgrown nose in a male.
+Before and after rhinoplasty photos showing an overgrown nose in a male.
 Reducing the overall size, length and width of the nose is powerful in remaking the man.

 This patient has a nose that is not flattering for his face.
 It’s long, wide and the tip is overgrown and not shaped in a particularly good way.
 He has a moderate sized hump and the nostrils show on side view as the columella hangs.